wrrnlim/TabViewer/README.md

 song-name-A-cs.pdf
 ```

 where `A` is the key that the song is in, and `cs` is `cs` or `ls` for chord sheet and lead sheet respectively.
 Place all your song sheets into a folder, then open the folder in TabViewer.
 If you have a song in multiple keys and correctly followed the naming convention, you can change the key using the dropdown menus.
+The same applies for songs with both chord sheet and lead sheet files.

+In future updates, I plan to add an upload section to the app, so users can upload files and have files automatically renamed.

+## Roadmap

+The following are planned features for future updates to TabViewer.
+Feel free to contribute to this project by putting in a pull request!

+- Implement automatic renaming of files ([Issue #2](https://github.com/wrrnlim/TabViewer/issues/2))

 ## Credits